vkuznecovas/mouthful/README.md

 # Get in touch

-If you'd like to get in touch with me, you can drop me message on [my twitter](https://twitter.com/DizzyZoneBlog).
-Feedback or a casual chat - hit me up.
+If you'd like to get in touch with me, you can drop me a message on [my twitter](https://twitter.com/DizzyZoneBlog).
 # Who uses mouthful?

 * [Mouthful authors' blog, dizzy.zone](https://dizzy.zone)